Skip to content

 Caching the Token (Optional)

-To avoid entering the TOTP passcode for every command, add the following to your clouds.yaml file:
+To avoid entering the TOTP passcode for every command, enable token caching by adding the following to your clouds.yaml file:

 cache: